SublimeLinter/SublimeLinter-vale/README.md

 [![Build Status](https://travis-ci.org/admhlt/SublimeLinter-contrib-vale.svg?branch=master)](https://travis-ci.org/admhlt/SublimeLinter-contrib-vale)

-This linter plugin for [SublimeLinter](http://sublimelinter.readthedocs.org) provides an interface to [vale](https://valelint.github.io/docs).
-It will be used with files that have the `plain text` or `markdown` syntaxes.
+This linter plugin for [SublimeLinter](http://sublimelinter.readthedocs.org) provides an interface to [Vale](https://valelint.github.io/docs).
+It will be used with files that have the `Plain text` or `Markdown` syntaxes.

 ## Installation